snorreks/lotr_drinking_game/README.md

 *   To update generated files, run `dart run build_runner build` in the root directory of the project.

-*   To update logo, run `flutter pub run flutter_launcher_icons` in the root directory of the project.
+*   To update logo, run `dart run flutter_launcher_icons` in the root directory of the project.

 *   To deploy new version to firebase app distribution for android run